 The Cave can be found just outside the village of Theopetra which is 5 kilometres south of Kalambaka/Meteora.

 As you can see there is a lot to see and do when you visit Meteora and it’s not just limited to the Monasteries.

 Its a truly extraordinary part of the world and is one of the most most beautiful regions we have ever visited anywhere.
 The Monasteries are comparable to visiting somewhere like Petra for their sheer grandeur and impressive architecture and engineering and the geology of the area only adds to the awe.

 The surrounding valley and mountains are lush, green and provide a real contrast to the dry and sometimes desolate islands many tourists will only see and the area provides great insight into agriculture, farming and other industries based on nature and the environment.

-Many people rush this part of the world in a single day or perhaps an overnight trip but in reality, it really is a destination that will continue to impress you if you invest a bit of time.
+Many people rush this part of the world in a single day or perhaps an overnight trip but in reality, it really is a destination that will continue to impress you even more if you invest a few days into it.